MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-desktop-file-onedrive.md

 ![Screenshot of the Home ribbon in Power B I Desktop, showing the Refresh selection.](media/refresh-desktop-file-onedrive/pbix-refresh.png)

 When you import your Power BI Desktop file from OneDrive or SharePoint Online, you load data and model information into a dataset in Power BI.
-You'll want to refresh the dataset in the Power BI service because that's what your reports are based on.
+After that, you refresh the dataset in the Power BI service because that's what your reports are based on.
 Because the data sources are external, you can manually refresh the dataset by using **Refresh now** or you can set up a refresh schedule by using **Schedule refresh**.

 ![Screenshot of the dataset in Power B I Desktop, showing the Schedule refresh selection.](media/refresh-desktop-file-onedrive/powerbi-service-refresh.png)